This Mad World

-This Mad World is a 1930 American pre-Code film directed by William C. deMille and starring Basil Rathbone, Kay Johnson and Louise Dresser.
-A drama, it sees a French spy return home to German-occupied France during World War I to find a German general living in his house.
+This Mad World is a 1930 American pre-Code drama film directed by William C. deMille and starring Basil Rathbone, Kay Johnson and Louise Dresser.

-Premise
+The film is based on a French play from 1922 called Terre inhumaine.
+During production, it was re-titled from Twelve Hours of Love to Inhuman Grounds then subsequently This Mad World.

+Plot

 In 1938, a French spy goes home and finds an evil German officer killed his family.
 He then return to his spying carrier to take revenge.